 – James, USMC Veteran

-To learn more about our Military Outreach Initiatives, please contact Cristina Hernandez, Individual Giving Manager at [email protected] or (858) 228-3089.
+To learn more about our Military Outreach Initiatives, please contact Associate Director of Philanthropy, Keely Daximillion, at [email protected] or (858) 228-3084.

 La Jolla Playhouse is committed to developing new work and providing creative opportunities to the leading playwrights, directors, actors and designers of today and tomorrow.
 To foster the growth of these artists and projects, the Playhouse has established several programs including the Page To Stage Play Development Program, the DNA New Works Series, an extensive commissioning program, readings and workshops, as well as on-site artist and theatre residencies.